jorgemacper/footballapp/readme.md

 This is a simple project created as a practice part of the Single Page Application with Javascript Vanilla by Platzi.

 ## App description
-This app just show standings about LaLiga (Spain Football League) using an API.
+This app just shows standings about LaLiga (Spain Football League) using an API.

 ## Goal of the project
 Just practice Javascript Vanilla